 1890s Antique French Sarreguemines Eau de vie Brandy Rural Theme Plate

-This is a humorous Victorian era parody 8 3/8 inch diameter transferware pottery charger, plate or plaque, which addresses the giving of eaux de vie to French children in earlier times.
+This is a humorous Victorian era parody plate, 8 and 3/8 inches in diameter.
+It is a transferware pottery charger, plate or plaque, which addresses the giving of eaux de vie to French children to drink in earlier times.

 French text on the plate reads:

 I BOIT BEN DEPUIS QU' I' N' TETTE PUS.

 The translation is not proper French, but a popular / rural and humorous way of speaking the language, and is parodic in nature.
 It translates to: